Spin polarization and diode effect in thermoelectric current through altermagnet-based superconductor heterostructures: Altermagnet-superconductor bilayer junction (AM-SC)

-where, $|r_{N}^{\sigma}|^{2}$ and $|r_{A}^{\sigma}|^{2}$ represent the normal and Andreev reflection (AR) probability for the AM-SC heterojunction, respectively.
-The term $\mathcal{L}_{\sigma}$ denotes the off-diagonal element of the Onsager's matrix mentioned in Appendix~\ref{onsagar} that describes both conjugate and non-conjugate processes connecting the responses of the voltage-biased and temperature-biased systems.
+where $|r_{\text{N}_{e}}^{\sigma}|^{2}$ and $|r_{\text{A}_{h}}^{\sigma}|^{2}$ represent the normal and Andreev reflection (AR) probabilities for an incident spin $\sigma$ electron at the interface of the AM-SC heterojunction, respectively.
+It is important to note that due to particle-hole symmetry, the current carried by the incident electron or hole are the same for the bilayer structure.
+Here $f(E,T)$ represents the Fermi distribution function $f(E,T)=(\text{Exp}[(E-\mu)/k_B T]+1)^{-1}$.
+The term $\mathcal{L}_{\sigma}$ denotes the off-diagonal element of the Onsager's matrix mentioned in Appendix~\ref{onsagar} that describes both conjugate and nonconjugate processes connecting the responses of the voltage-biased and temperature-biased systems.
 The current in Eq.~\eqref{L_bilayer} is expressed in terms of the scattering amplitudes that can be modified by the Fermi-energy distributions and the energy measured with respect to the chemical potential of the system.
 To calculate the reflection and AR coefficients in our AM-SC bilayer, we employ the scattering matrix formalism which is outlined in Appendix~\ref{scatmat}.
-We use the amplitudes to calculate the spin-dependent thermoelectric current $\mathcal{L}_{\sigma}$ \ie $\mathcal{L}_{\uparrow}$ and $\mathcal{L}_{\downarrow}$.
+We use the boundary conditions described in Eqs.~\eqref{bc1} and \eqref{bc2} and numerically solve them simultaneously to obtain the scattering coefficients, which enter into the current expression [Eq.~\eqref{L_bilayer}] to obtain the thermoelectric current.
+We use the amplitudes to calculate the spin-dependent thermoelectric current $\mathcal{L}_{\sigma}$, i.e., $\mathcal{L}_{\uparrow}$ and $\mathcal{L}_{\downarrow}$.